Code52/code52.github.com/_posts/2012-04-19-show-and-tell-mabster.md

 That returns a running Task which is performing the request and will return the response in the `Result` property.

+Budgie, however, doesn't use it.
+Why?
+Because I wanted all HTTP requests in Budgie to honour a Timeout property, and WebRequest doesn't honour its own Timeout property unless you use the synchronous `GetResponse` method.
+So my code actually looks like this:

+    return Task.Factory.StartNew(() => request.GetResponse());

+It could be argued that that's actually _more_ readable. :)

 From there I can use a continuation (since Budgie is written using C# 4 and doesn't make use of the "await" keyword) to take action when the task completes:

     return requestTask.ContinueWith(t =>